Temple Owls open season at home against the Maryland-Eastern Shore Hawks - WTOP News

 Maryland-Eastern Shore Hawks at Temple Owls

-BOTTOM LINE: The Temple Owls host the Maryland-Eastern Shore Hawks for the season opener.
+BOTTOM LINE: The Temple Owls start the season at home against the Maryland-Eastern Shore Hawks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.